Jakarta Server Faces (JSF)

 Create a new Java Enterprise project with JSF

-In the Libraries and Frameworks list, select the Server Faces (JSF) framework under Specifications and click Next.
+From the Dependencies list, select the Server Faces (JSF) checkbox.

 IntelliJ IDEA creates the default project structure with the